Lupus constellation lies in the southern hemisphere, between Centaurus and Scorpius. Its name means “the wolf” in Latin.

 Lupus stars

 Alpha Lupi is classified as a Beta Cephei variable.
-It exhibits periodic variations in luminosity, by about 0.03, as a result of pulsations in the atmosphere.
-It has a period of 0.29585 days, which translates into about 7 hours and 6 minutes.
+It exhibits periodic variations in luminosity, by about 0.03 magnitudes, as a result of pulsations of its surface.
+It has a variation period of 0.29585 days, or about 7 hours and 6 minutes.

 β Lupi (Beta Lupi)